 DAC might serve as needed steppingstone to enable an early migration.
 The implementation of the DAC and interlinked additional components will affect the day-to-day operations of e.g. RUs, infrastructure managers, customers along the logistics chain.
 The required changes will enable a transition to full digital intelligent freight train operations affecting the operations, as well as processes at yards (achieving also full automation demonstration) or border stations .

-Table 27 Octavitation of the inconsti- fith to EA and the transformer state f the automatic and chift 2D all Table 27 - Overview of the innovatio 1 of this FA and the input from state-( )j-the-art research and Shijt2Rall
+Table 27 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail